-• Verbal abuse relating to someone's race, religion or belief, sexual orientation, gender, disability, or maternity status Such abuse via social media Repeated incidents of minor examples Any of the behaviours detailed in the Anti Bullying and Harassment Policy • Leave of Absence Workshop of educational session Minor Inappropriate language Repeatedly contacting someone without their permission, including by phone, email • Formal Warning Workshop or educational session Written apology (ix) Reputational Damage (For the avoidance of doubt, this is behaviour while the student is, on the balance of probabilities, identifiable as a student of the University.
+Exposure Touching inappropriately through clothes without consent Any other behaviour as detailed in the University's Unacceptable Behaviour Procedures Workshop or educational sessionWritten apology (viii) Abusive Behaviour Major Threats to harm or acting in any other intimidating or hostile manner Verbal abuse relating to someone's race, religion or belief, sexual orientation, gender, disability, or maternity status Such abuse via social media Repeated incidents of minor examples Any other behaviour as detailed in the University's Unacceptable Behaviour Procedures Expulsion Suspension Restriction Leave of Absence Workshop of educational session Minor Inappropriate language Repeatedly contacting someone without their permission, including by phone, email Any other behaviour as detailed in the University's Unacceptable Behaviour Procedures Formal Warning Workshop or educational session Written apology (ix) Reputational Damage Behaviour which has caused serious damage or could have caused serious damage to the reputation of the University Repeated incidents of minor examples ExpulsionSuspensionRestriction

+&lt;sup>2 (For the avoidance of doubt, this is behaviour while the student is, on the balance of probabilities, identifiable as a student of the University.
 As such, the behaviour may occur on or off-campus in the community.
-Identification Major • Behaviour which has caused serious damage or could have caused serious damage to the reputation of the University Repeated incidents of minor examples • Expulsion Suspension Restriction Leave of Absence as a student of the University might, for example, arise because the student has described themselves as a Northumbria student, is wearing Northumbria club or society clothing, or is part of a group identifiable as composed of Northumbria students).
-Minor Behaviour which has damaged or could have damaged the reputation of the University • Formal Warning Workshop or educational session Written Apology
+Identification as a student of the University might, for example, arise because the student has described themselves as a Northumbria student, is wearing Northumbria club or society clothing, or is part of a group identifiable as composed of Northumbria students).

-(x) Other Behaviour • In relation to Residences - breach of the Any penalty will need to

-Accommodation Rules take into account the

-• Failure to comply with any ruling made as a seriousness of the

-result of disciplinary proceedings misconduct or breach and

-• A breach of the regulations of any of the other relevant regulations

-University's Clubs relating to the case

-• A breach of any of the rules/obligations within

-the Handbook of Student Regulations, the

-Student Charter and any other terms and

-conditions as notified to students from time to

-time by the University

-• Failure to inform the University when under

-investigation for, charged of, or convicted of:

-Any kind of violence including (but

-not limited to) threatening

-behaviour, offences concerning the

-intention to harm or offences which

-resulted in actual bodily harm;

-- Offences listed in the Sex

-Offenders Act 2003;

-The unlawful supply of or intent to

-supply controlled drugs or

-substances where the conviction

-concerns commercial drug dealing

-or trafficking;

-- Offences involving firearms;

-- Offences involving arson;

-- Offences listed in the Terrorism Act

-20 (Information about the
+Leave of Absence Minor Behaviour which has damaged or could have damaged the reputation of the University Formal Warning Workshop or educational session Written Apology (x) Other Behaviour Any of the behaviours detailed in the University's Unacceptable Behaviour Procedures Failure to comply with any ruling made as a result of disciplinary proceedings A breach of the regulations of any of the University's Clubs A breach of any of the rules/obligations within the Handbook of Student Regulations, the Student Charter and any other terms and conditions as notified to students from time to time by the University Failure to inform the University when under investigation for, charged of, or convicted of:

-University's Prevent Duty is available here If you need to disclose any of the offences listed, please ask to speak confidentially to a manager in the Student Life and Wellbeing Service
+Offences involving arson;Offences listed in the Terrorism Act 20 If you need to disclose any of the offences listed, please ask to speak confidentially to a manager in the Student Life and Wellbeing Service